-- 1073.
-Ohio Plaintiffs incorporate by reference paragraphs 1-299 as if set forth herein. - 1074.
-Syngenta owed its stakeholders, including Ohio Plaintiffs, a duty to use at least reasonable care in the timing, scope, and terms under which it commercialized MIR162. - 1075.
-Syngenta breached its duty by acts and omissions including but not limited to: - a.
+1225.
+Syngenta engaged in numerous deceptive acts or practices in the timing, scope, and terms under which it commercialized Viptera and Duracade including:

+- a.
 Prematurely commercializing Viptera and/or Duracade on a widespread basis without reasonable or adequate safeguards; - b.
 Instituting a careless and ineffective stewardship program; - c.
 Failing to enforce or effectively monitor its stewardship program; - d.
-Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or channel those products; - e.
-Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risk that growing Viptera and/or Duracade would lead to loss of the Chinese market; - f.
-Distributing misleading information about the importance of the Chinese market; and - g.
-Distributing misleading information regarding the timing of China's approval of Viptera and/or Duracade. - 1076.
-Syngenta's negligence proximately caused damage to Ohio Plaintiffs. - 1077.
-Ohio Plaintiffs are thus entitled to an award of compensatory damages and pre- and post-judgment interest.
+Selling Viptera and/or Duracade to thousands of corn farmers with knowledge that they lacked the mechanisms, experience, ability, and/or competence to effectively isolate or channel those products; and - e.
+Failing to adequately warn and instruct farmers on the dangers of contamination by MIR162 and at least the substantial risks that growing Viptera and/or Duracade would lead to loss of the Chinese market.

+1226.
+Syngenta also made numerous false and deceptive representations regarding the importance of the Chinese marketing and the timing of China's approval of Viptera and/or Duracade.